cordellandrade/learning-journal/README.md

 ### How to keep a growth mindset
 -  Someone success should act as motivation
 -  Saying I can do this instead of saying I wish I can do this
-- Growth mindset is needed in coding
+- Remembering a growth mindset is needed in coding